lubenard/lubenard.github.io/README.md

 ## Welcome to my website !

-Here you will find everything related to my projects !
+Here you will find everything related to my projects.

 ## First, a word about who i am:

-I am IT student currently studying mostly C at [42 Paris](42.fr).
+I am IT student currently studying mostly C at [42 Paris](https://42.fr).

 I enjoy everything tech related.